1. After practice, the girls’ softball team stated, “We’re famished!” Famished means…

 Answers and Explanations

-1. B: Famished means extremely hungry, starving.
-It does not mean fatigued (A) or tired.
+Famished means extremely hungry, starving.
+It does not mean rested (A).
 It does not mean excited (C) or ready (D).

 Enamored, derived from the literal meaning “in love with,” means fascinated.
 It does not mean happy (B), unsure what to do (C), or aggravated (D), i.e. irritated.

 To dissect is literally to cut apart, i.e. figuratively to analyze.
 It does not mean to control (A), discuss (B), or ignore (C).

 Countenance as a noun (not a verb) means facial expression or appearance.
 It does not mean a message (A), presence (B), or strength (D).

 To apprize (also spelled apprise) means to inform or to appreciate; the latter meaning applies here.
 It does not mean to compromise (B), i.e. to settle differences through mutual concessions or to threaten or endanger; to defy (C), i.e. oppose; or to note (D), i.e. notice, observe, or record.

 Aural means related to the ears.
 Related to the eyes (A) would be visual.
 Related to the nose (C) would be nasal.
 Related to the hands (D) would be manual.

 Copious means profuse or abundant, i.e. maximal, not minimal (A), an antonym.
 This meaning is not related to, and does not mean, clear (B) or foul (D).